Skip to Content

 People

 The people are absolutely my favorite part of my job.
-Mount Union seems to attract students who not only work hard, but who are also fun to be around and teach.
-I also really like my colleagues.
-I’m so fortunate to work with individuals who always make me smile!
+Mount Union attracts students who not only work hard, but are also fun to be around and teach.
+I also adore my colleagues.
+I’m so fortunate to work with individuals who care as much as I do about our students.
+We love our Purple Raider Family!

 Personal Touch